khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 `Input: items = [1,2,3]`
 `Output: [[1, 2, 3], [1, 3, 2], [2, 1, 3], [2, 3, 1], [3, 1, 2], [3, 2, 1]]`

 [Leetcode 46.
-Permutations](https://leetcode.com/problems/permutations/description/) asks to generate all possible permuations.
+Permutations](https://leetcode.com/problems/permutations/description/) asks to generate all possible permutations.
 Below is the java solution for this problem.
 We use our classical all possible subset generation template from Leetcode 78, with an extra boolean array indicating which items have been used for generating the `currentList`. `currentList` represents a forward path that we walked until some point. `currentList` keeps growing every recursion step, and when it becomes the size of the input array it is then added in the result list.

 ```java
 package backtrack;